UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 # Planned Outages

-!!! important "UCL Easter closing"
-    UCL's closure dates for Easter are Weds 13 April 2022 to Mon 18 April inclusive.
-    Clusters not mentioned below will be left running, but any tickets or cluster problems will be dealt with after we return on 19th April.

-    Email rc-support@ucl.ac.uk as usual.

 The second Tuesday of every month is a maintenance day, when the following clusters should be considered at risk from 8:00AM: Myriad, Kathleen, Thomas, Young, Michael, Aristotle and the Data Science Platform.
 We won’t necessarily perform maintenance every month, and notice by email will not always be given about maintenance day work that only puts services at risk.